 The real story goes (recounted to me by the Skipper of a nearby yacht who was in the bar at the time), that John asked the man, “Do you live in Germany and why are you flying a Panamanian flag.”

-The German, who had drunk a huge quantity of Menorquin rum answered, ‘I live in Argentina and I was a Colonel in the SS.”
-Then he took off his white shirt and showed John an SS tattoo under his left arm.
+The German, who had drunk a huge quantity of Menorquin gin answered, ‘I live in Argentina and I was a Colonel in the SS.”
+Then he took off his white shirt and showed him an SS tattoo under his left arm.

 Someone called the police (it wasn’t me as I was enjoying the show from across the road), and they turned up in a blue van and arrested John and the German and put them in jail for the night to cool off.

-Of course, John was an old drinking pal of the Police Commander in Mahon and he was released at about six in the morning.
+Of course, John was an old drinking pal of the Police Chief in Mahon and he was released at about six in the morning.